-- Mergers: For deals where the current EU merger law-compliant. filing thresholds are met and have been notified to the EU Commission before the expiry of the Consider a cartel leniency strategy in light of transition period, the EU Commission will review potential dual investigations. the deal.
-If the EU Commission does not issue a decision on or before the expiry of the transition · Consider the impact of dual UK and EU merger period, after that date, the EU Commission will retain filings on deal planning and strategy. exclusive jurisdiction of that merger and the CMA will not have jurisdiction to review it.
+- Mergers: For deals where the current EU merger filing thresholds are met and have been notified to the EU Commission before the expiry of the transition period, the EU Commission will review the deal.
+If the EU Commission does not issue a decision on or before the expiry of the transition period, after that date, the EU Commission will retain exclusive jurisdiction of that merger and the CMA will not have jurisdiction to review it.
 If there is a material likelihood that the merger will not have been formally notified to the EU Commission before the end of the transition period, merging parties may wish to consider the possibility that the CMA will ultimately have jurisdiction to review the merger (and consider engaging with the CMA significantly in advance of the end of the transition period).
 Consider approaching the CMA to discuss whether it might be useful to begin pre-notification discussions, in particular where the merger might not be formally notified to the EU Commission before the end of the transition period; and the merger is likely to raise material substantive issues in the UK. - Enforcement: If the EU Commission has opened an EU competition law investigation but has not issued a decision on or before the expiry of the transition period, it will retain jurisdiction after the transition period.
 After the transition period ends, the CMA and UK sectoral regulators may obtain jurisdiction over elements of proceedings that have already been formally initiated by the EU Commission.
 For example, if the agreements or conduct under investigation may affect trade within the UK and are ongoing as at the end of the transition period, the CMA or sectoral regulators may investigate facts postdating the transition period.
 For cartel cases, if you have applied for leniency to the EU Commission and the EU has not opened an investigation before Brexit, consider also reporting to the CMA if UK markets are affected.